Candidate Qualifications & Regulations

 Any candidate who shall receive at the primary election a majority of all the votes cast shall be declared to be elected to the office for which he or she is a candidate effective as of the date of the general election.
 Candidates to be placed on the ballot at the general election shall be those not elected in the primary election and shall be equal in number twice the number to be elected.
 For example, if two council member seats are not filled at the primary election, no more than four candidates’ names may appear on the general election ballot.
 In this instance, the four candidates receiving the highest number of votes at the primary election, excluding those who receive a majority and are declared elected, would have their names placed on the general election ballot.

-Candidate packets will be available in the city clerk department beginning May 2, 2016.
-All candidates must file with the city clerk either a political committee statement of organization or a $500 threshold exemption statement before circulating petitions, receiving or expending money, or distributing campaign literature (A.R.S. §16-903).
+Candidate packets will be available in the city clerk department beginning February 11, 2020.
+All candidates must file with the city clerk a Statement of Interest before circulating petitions.
+(A.R.S. §16-341).

-The candidate packet contains the required forms for filing nomination petitions, a political committee statement of organization form, a $500 threshold exemption statement form, a copy of campaign finance laws and related forms.
+The candidate packet contains the required forms for filing nomination petitions and any related forms.

 - Financial Disclosure Statement